trifle-io/trifle-io/docs/trifle-docs/getting_started/standalone_sinatra.md

 Using `Trifle::Docs` as a standalone Sinatra app works great.
 This website you're reading is running as standalone Sinatra app.

 Now, to be fair, this kinda defeats the purpose of using `Trifle::Docs` over Static Site Generator.
 Coz, after all, you're not really integrating the documentation anywhere.
 On the other side, maybe you just prefer `Trifle::Docs` simplicity and templating over SSG like Jekyll or Hugo.
 Who knows.
-Why am I to gudge.
+Who am I to judge.

 ## Sinatra App